soundpress/RulesOfNYC/docs/c09/index.rst

       (xii) Employees must not request any Department clerical staff to perform non-routine tasks.
 All such requests must be addressed directly to and approved by the CAU Manager.
 "Non-routine" means anything out of the regular processing stream.

    (9) Penalty for violation of these rules.
 Any employee who willfully or repeatedly violates these rules may be barred from representing his or her employer at PVB in any capacity.
-The Commissioner may, after providing notice to the employee and an opportunity to be heard, suspend the employee for up to five years from appearing before the Department in any capacity, except that the employee may appear on parking violations issued in the employee's name.
-Such notice will inform the employee of the reasons for the proposed suspension and that the employee has the right to present information as to why the employee should not be suspended to the Commissioner, or his or her designee, within 10 business days of delivery notice by hand or 15 business days of the posting of notice by mail.
-Any suspension will apply solely to the employee unless the Department has evidence that the standard practice of the employee's company was to commit infractions in its interactions with the Department regardless of the employee involved.
+The Commissioner may, after providing notice to the employee and an opportunity to be heard, suspend the employee for any period up to life from appearing before the Department in any capacity, except that the employee may appear on parking violations issued in the employee's name.
+Such notice will inform the employee of the reasons for the proposed suspension and that the employee has the right to present information as to why the employee should not be suspended to the Commissioner, or his or her designee, within 10 business days of delivery of notice by hand or 15 business days of the posting of notice by mail.
+Any suspension will apply solely to the employee unless the Department has evidence either that the standard practice of the employer was to commit infractions in its interactions with the Department regardless of the employee involved or that the employer had knowledge of the employee's infractions and did not inform the Department.

 (c) Unpaid representatives.

    (1) Definitions.

       Unpaid representative.
 An "unpaid representative" is a person who:

          (i) is not the owner or operator of the summonsed vehicle;

          (ii) represents another person or firm;

-      (iii) is not a broker (as defined in § 39-09(a)(1)) or employee (as defined in § 39-09(b)(1)); (iv) is not representing the respondent as an attorney; and
+         (iii) is not a broker (as defined in 19 RCNY § 39-09(a)(1)) or employee (as defined in 19 RCNY § 39-09(b)(1)); (iv) is not representing the respondent as an attorney; and

          (v) receives no fee or other payment for representing respondents at PVB.

    (2) Authorization for summonses not in judgment.
 Prior to any hearing involving summonses not in judgment, an unpaid representative must file with the Department of Finance a signed and notarized designation from the respondent that the representative is authorized to represent the respondent.